Skip navigation

 Examples: feel about

-• The new president is great.
+• The new supervisor is great.
 How do you feel about him?

 • Marisa feels unsure about her decision.